hpi-epic/pricewars/README.md

 ## Benchmark Tool

-You can run a benchmark on the Pricewars platform with the benchmark tool [benchmark.py](helper_scripts/benchmark.py).
+You can run a benchmark on the Price Wars platform with the benchmark tool [benchmark.py](helper_scripts/benchmark.py).
 This tool allows to run the platform in a given configuration for a specific time period.
 Afterwards, results of this run are written to the output directory.